fbfeix/material-ui-appdrawer/README.md

-# react-component-boilerplate
+# material-ui AppDrawer
-A boilerplate for react components
+A material-ui AppDrawer for react components

-Download it and build your component(s).
-It should be ready to go.
+It's primarily based on the material-ui react package

-###Licensed under MIT
+###Licensed under Proprietary License